Gilgamech/CrudRest/README.md

 	5. notes:
 	6. Data:

-The login Action here tells the path to capture POST requests on this path for the Login codepath instead of populating the Data parameter.
+The login Action here pushes POST requests on this path down the Login code path, instead of populating the Data parameter.

 #### Login Request